russelporosky/dropdown-content/readme.txt

 1. Unzip it
 1. Upload `dropdown-content.zip` directory to your WordPress Plugin directory
 1. Go to the plugin management page and enable the plugin

+== Frequently Asked Questions ==

+= What is actually happening? =

+There is a tiny bit of Javascript that watches these generated dropdowns for the `change` event, and simply adds the class `dropdowncontent-content-selected` to the content block that has the same value as the selected option.

+= How do I override your CSS? =

+Only three classes are used: `dropdowncontent-dropdown` for the dropdown control itself and has no default styling, `dropdowncontent-content` which has a single rule (`display:none;`) for content blocks, and the `dropdowncontent-content-selected` class which has a single rule (`display:inherit;`) for selected content blocks.
+Feel free to override those styles however you like in your own stylesheets.

+= Can I style the dropdown box itself? =

+Absolutely!
+It is a normal `SELECT` box and can be modified by any CSS or Javascript you like.
+You can target the default `dropdowncontent-dropdown` class, any custom class you add to the shortcode, or the field name (which defaults to `dropdown-content` but can be modified by the shortcode).

+= What kind of content can be in the content blocks? =

+Anything!
+By default, though, since the blocks are given `display:none;` as their default rule, things like maps or other Javascript targets that require a visible container may not work quite as expected.
+To account for that, there are two custom jQuery events attached to elements with the `dropdowncontent-content` class and will fire in this order:

+1. `dropdown-content:unselect` will fire when a dropdown option is unselected and `$(this)` will refer to the previously selected content block; the previous `value` and `name` fields can be found with `$(this).attr('data-dropdowncontent-value')` and `$(this).attr('data-dropdowncontent-name')`
+2. `dropdown-content:select` will fire when a dropdown option is selected, and `$(this)` will refer to the newly selected content block; the current `value` and `name` fields can be found with `$(this).attr('data-dropdowncontent-value')` and `$(this).attr('data-dropdowncontent-name')`

+== Screenshots ==

+1. The `Test 3` option is currently selected
+2. Now the `Test 2` option has been selected and the content below the dropdown has changed

 == Usage ==